 Thanks to Jessie Forbes for her assistance in producing this article.

-Alex prepared for the 2018 DipTrans exam by doing Gwen’s Advanced Spanish-to-English Translation Course with DipTrans preparation.
-Contact us now for more information about the course, with an optional free level test.
+Alex prepared for the 2018 DipTrans exam by doing our Advanced Spanish-to-English Translation Course with DipTrans preparation.
+Contact us now for more information about the course or do your free level test.